CVs and covering letters

 Below are some examples of successful academic cover letters that have been kindly donated by LSE PhD students.
 All of these are real applications but some names and details have been changed:

-Once you have completed your application you can make an appointment with the PhD careers adviser to check the content.
+Once you have completed your application you can make an appointment with the PhD careers consultant to review the content.

 Research statements and proposals